dotnet-websharper/docs/basics/templates.md

 1) Yes -> use the client-server application template (`websharper-web`) for microservices or full-stack apps.
 If you have a single page with possibly multiple sub-pages, use the single-page application template (`websharper-spa`).

-2) No, I need to build a static web app and host it on GitHub Pages -> use the HTML application (`websharper-html`), or the single-page application template (`websharper-spa`) without a server-side.
+2) No, I need to build a static web app and host it with my own web host (GitHub Pages, etc.) -> use the HTML application (`websharper-html`), or the single-page application template (`websharper-spa`) without a server-side.

 ---